MARS: A neurosymbolic approach for interpretable drug discovery: Results

 \subsection{Associative patterns improve accuracy but offer limited practical use}

-In an initial set of experiments on \textit{MoA-net}, we observed that pruned metrics were consistently lower than standard ones (Fig.~\ref{fig:metrics}-A), indicating that the metapath-based rules were not being utilized in most predictions.
+After an initial set of experiments on \textit{MoA-net}, the results were already different than expected.
+Specifically, the pruned metrics were consistently lower than standard ones (Figure~\ref{fig:metrics}-\(\alpha\)), indicating that the metapath-based rules were \textit{not} being utilized in most predictions.
 This can happen because rule-based rewards are contingent upon a true pair being found (Eq.~\ref{eq:reward}).
-Additionally, amongst recorded trajectories, most did \textit{not} follow our metapath-based rules; instead, most trajectories used the following \textit{associative} pattern, involving inverse edges:
+Additionally, amongst recorded trajectories, most did \textit{not} follow the metapath-based rules; instead, most trajectories used the following \textit{associative} pattern, involving inverse edges: